cyverse/status-site/README.md

 Please note that the `master` branch is automatically re-built based on any commits to `master`.
 Therefore the `master` branch should be treated as **PRODUCTION**.
 If beta testing is required, it is recommended that one make changes to this fork: <https://github.com/mgwall17/status-site> and manually re-deployed, or fork this repository and re-host via a separate Heroku App.
 Please note that one should **NOT** configure DNS for that App, as it can only be bound to one application at a time.
 To see how to bind DNS, see the section on DNS below.

+## Heroku/AWS Credentials
+The login credentials to iPlant/CyVerse Heroku account can be found in the `secrets` file.
+AWS credentials can be found in that same file.
+The repository is accessible via GitHub under the iPlantcollaborative and CyVerse Organizations for the respective status-sites.

 ## Configure DNS for Heroku
 ### To add DNS CNAME to Heroku App